When I was in 7th grade, my U.S. history teacher gave my class the following advice:

 Human thought is amazing, but the speed and automation with which it happens can be a disadvantage when we’re trying to think critically.
 Our brains naturally use heuristics (mental shortcuts) to explain what’s happening around us.

-This was beneficial to humans when we were hunting large game and fighting off wild animals, but it can be disastrous when we try to decide who to vote for.
+This was beneficial to humans when we were hunting large game and fighting off wild animals, but it can be disastrous when we’re trying to decide who to vote for.

 A critical thinker is aware of their cognitive biases and personal prejudices and how they influence seemingly “objective” decisions and solutions.

-All of us have biases in our thinking–it’s awareness of them that makes thought critical.
+All of us have biases in our thinking.
+Becoming aware of them is what makes critical thinking possible.

 4. Try Reversing Things